Luxury in a bottle: Looking at seven of the world’s most expensive whiskies ever sold

 The Macallan 1926 60-Year-Old Valerio Adami

 Another offering from the Macallan distillery’s 60-year-olds, this was the fifth bottle of 12.
 It was designed and signed by the Italian painter, Valerio Adami and Allan Shiach, Chairman.
 This bottle was auctioned at Bonhams directly by the distillery in October 2018 and reportedly, it has stayed with the same owner ever since.
 The price?
-A whopping £848,750 (Rs 8.3 crores approx).
+A whopping £848,750.

 Macallan “M”

 When we said that Macallan distillery is the champion of the world’s most expensive whiskies, we weren’t lying.
-Breaking another world record at the time, this bottle was sold for US $628,000 (Rs 5.1 crores approx) at a Sotheby’s auction in Hong Kong.
+Breaking another world record at the time, this bottle was sold for US $628,000 at a Sotheby’s auction in Hong Kong.

 The craft that goes into making the decanter is one of the first things contributing to its price.
 The multi-faceted Lalique crystal decanter is 28 inches tall and holds six litres of whisky.
 Did you know that over 40 decanters were created and tested and then discarded before zeroing in on the final four approved pieces?